ethereum-optimism/optimism/indexer/README.md

 - Since the Indexer API only performs read operations on the database, access to the database for any API instances should be restricted to read-only operations.
 - The API has no rate limiting or authentication/authorization mechanisms.
 It is recommended to place the API behind a reverse proxy that can provide these features.
 - Postgres connection timeouts are unenforced in the services.
 It is recommended to configure the database to enforce connection timeouts to prevent connection exhaustion attacks.
+- Setting confirmation count values too low can result in indexing failures due to chain reorgs.

 ## Troubleshooting
 Please advise the [troubleshooting](./docs/troubleshooting.md) guide for common failure scenarios and how to resolve them.